 Professors: Jack Adams, Ph.D.
-(Psychology and Neurophysiology); Harbans Arora, Ph.D.
-(Biological Science and Neurobiology); Harvey Nash, Ph.D.
-(Psychology and Psychopharmacology)
+(Psychology); Harbans Arora, Ph.D.
+(Biological Science)

-Associate Professors: Evelyn Childress, Ph.D.
-(Biological Science and Biology of Aging); Dallas Colvin, Ph.D.
-(Biological Science and Behavioral Biology)
+Associate Professors: Coordinator, Dallas Colvin, Ph.D.
+(Biological Science); Carol Guze, Ph.D.
+(Biological Science)

 Assistant Professors: Larry Decker, Ph.D.
-(Psychology and Experimental Psychology); Laura Robles, Ph.D.
-(Biological Science and Human Physiology)
+(Psychology); Laura Robles, Ph.D.
+(Biological Science)

 The Psychobiology minor is designed to provide the student with an interdisciplinary approach to the subject areas in which biology and psychology traditionally overlap.
-It will be available to interested students during the 1977-78 academic year, subject to CSUC approval.
+Life's responses to the world around it are of fundamental importance to every human being.
+Discovering these responses from the unique prospective of Psychobiology would have tremendous value to students in any major.